Mitarai Digital Folio

 Act 5 22

-Sir Hugh Evans’s dramatic peak falls in Act 1 with 83 lines — the act where the role carries the most weight on stage.
+Sir Hugh Evans’s dramatic peak falls in Act 1 with 83 lines.

 Voice signature